January 1-3, 1928 (Sunday–Tuesday)

 Tillie's Punctured Romance (W.C.
 Fields, Louise Fazenda)

-Vaudeville—"Our big jubilee vaudeville program—vaudeville is a year old this week at the new Stanford"
+Vaudeville—"Our big jubilee vaudeville program—vaudeville is a year old this week

-The Musical Gobs—A sextette of syncopated musical entertainers with a flock of hot numbers–and how!
+The Musical Gobs—A sextette of syncopated musical entertainers with a flock of hot numbers–and

 Johnson and McIntosh in "A little bit of everything"—Two very clever boys